shyamsn97/evocraft-ga/README.md

 ```
     python evocraft_ga/generate_cubes.py

 Options:
   --population_size INTEGER    Population size
   --num_generations INTEGER    Number of generations to evolve
   --num_elites INTEGER         Number of elites for GA
   --noise_dims INTEGER         Noise dimension to generate structures
   --cube_dims INTEGER          Dimension of cube to be created
   --num_neighbors INTEGER      Number of neighbors to use for Novelty Search
-    --num_bcs INTEGER          Number of BCS to save in cache for Novelty Search
+  --num_bcs INTEGER            Number of Behavior Constants to save in cache
+                               for Novelty Search
   --noise_stdev FLOAT          Stdev for Noise perturbations
+  --criteria FLOAT             Confidence critera for cube type assignment
+  --model_class [linear|cppn]
   --help                       Show this message and exit.

 ```
 4. Watch the cubes form!